awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

        return "" ;
    }

-    // Get Closed Items
-    // Retrieves items from the DynamoDB table public String getClosedItems() {
+    // Get Closed Items from the DynamoDB table public String getClosedItems() {

         // Create a DynamoDbEnhancedClient